jwhorley/offline-ollama-rag/README.md

 ---

-This project is designed for use in Ubuntu, but works equally on macOS and Windows.
+This project is designed for use in for the Austin AI Alliance Summer Developer training